Celebrating Black History Month

 Meet Stefanie Saleem

-When speaking with the Co-founder of Black Girls Boat, it became clear that her passion for the water runs deep.
+When speaking with the Founder of Black Girls Boat, it became clear that her passion for the water runs deep.
 "I came into boating because I really enjoy it," she shared.
 "I've boated all over the world—Australia, New Zealand, Europe, Spain, Italy—you name it.
 When I moved back to Tampa, I knew I wanted to buy a boat, but as a single woman, I wasn’t sure where to start.
 Joining Freedom Boat Club was my entryway into boating."

 This journey sparked her desire to create Black Girls Boat, an initiative that connects Black women with resources to enter the boating world.
 "A lot of Black people, and Black women especially, don’t have exposure to boating or know where to start.
 With Black Girls Boat, we’re providing education, connecting people with programs like MarineMax’s Women on Water classes, and encouraging them to explore boating."